-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results mg BID or oxycodone CR 20 mg BID (minimum study doses); at 3- day intervals doses were increased in increments of tapentadol ER 50 mg or oxycodone CR 10 mg (max daily doses: tapentadol ER 250 mg BID or oxycodone CR 50 mg BID).
-Acetaminophen ≤1,000 mg/day (max of 3 consecutive days) was permitted. ≤160 mg of oral morphine survey, SF-36 health survey period in patients with both moderate baseline pain intensity and severe baseline pain intensity.
-Reductions in mean pain intensity were also significantly greater with oxycodone CR than with placebo for patients with moderate and severe baseline pain intensity at both week 12 of the maintenance period and for the overall maintenance period.
-The overall distribution of responders at week 12 of the maintenance period was significantly different between the tapentadol ER group and the placebo group ( $P$ =0.004), with a higher percentage of patients showing improvements in pain scores in the tapentadol ER group than in the placebo group.
-The overall distribution of responders at week 12 in the oxycodone CR group, however, was not significantly different from the placebo group ( $P$ =0.090).
-A total of 39.7% of patients treated with tapentadol ER compared to 27.1% of patients treated with placebo responded with $\geq$ 30% improvement in pain intensity at week-12 compared to baseline ( $P$ <0.001).
-A total of 27.0% of patients treated with tapentadol ER compared to 18.9% of patients treated with placebo responded with 50% improvement in pain intensity at week-12 compared to baseline ( $P$ <0.016).
-The percentage of patients in the oxycodone CR group with $\geq$ 30% improvement in pain intensity at week-12 compared to baseline ( $P$ <0.016).
-The percentage of patients in the oxycodone CR group with $\geq$ 30% improvement in pain intensity at week-12 compared to baseline was 30.4% ( $P$ =0.365) and did not differ significantly from placebo (percent among placebo group not reported).
-Conversely, the percentage of patients in the oxycodone CR group with $\geq$ 30% improvement in pain intensity at week-12 compared to baseline was 23.3% ( $P$ =0.174) and did not differ significantly from placebo (percent among placebo group not reported).
-At endpoint, there was a significant difference in PGIC ratings for both tapentadol ER ( $P$ <0.001) and oxycodone CR ( $P$ <0.001) compared to placebo.
-Compared to placebo, both tapentadol ER and oxycodone CR
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results oxycodone CR 10 mg BID for 3 days; then doses were increased to tapentadol ER 100 mg BID or oxycodone CR 20 mg BID (minimum study doses); at 3- day intervals doses were increased in increments of tapentadol ER 50 mg or oxycodone CR 10 mg (max daily doses: tapentadol ER 250 mg BID or oxycodone CR 50 mg BID or oxycodone CR 50 mg BID).
+Acetaminophen ≤1,000 mg/day (max of 3 consecutive days) was permitted. whose previous opioid daily doses, if applicable, were equivalent to ≤160 mg of oral morphine week-12 of maintenance, PGIC score, BPI survey, SF-36 health survey Reductions in mean PI were significantly greater with tapentadol ER than with placebo at week-12 of the maintenance period both for patients with moderate and severe baseline PI.
+Significantly greater reductions in mean PI with tapentadol ER compared to placebo were also observed for the overall maintenance period in patients with both moderate baseline PI and severe baseline PI.
+Reductions in mean PI were also significantly greater with oxycodone CR than with placebo for patients with moderate and severe baseline PI at both week 12 of the maintenance period and for the overall maintenance period.
+The overall distribution of responders at week 12 of the maintenance period was significantly different between the tapentadol ER group and the placebo group (P=0.004), with a higher percentage of patients showing improvements in pain scores in the tapentadol ER group than in the placebo group.
+The overall distribution of responders at week 12 in the oxycodone CR group, however, was not significantly different from the placebo group (P=0.090).
+A total of 39.7% of patients treated with tapentadol ER compared to 27.1% of patients treated with placebo responded with ≥30% improvement in PI at week-12 compared to baseline (P<0.001).
+A total of 27.0% of patients treated with tapentadol ER compared to 18.9% of patients treated with placebo responded with 50% improvement in PI at week-12 compared to baseline (P<0.016).
+The percentage of patients in the oxycodone CR group with ≥30% improvement in PI at week-12 compared to baseline was 30.4% (P=0.365) and did not differ significantly from placebo (percent among placebo group not reported).
+Conversely, the percentage of patients in the oxycodone CR group with ≥50% improvement in PI at week-12 compared to baseline was 23.3% (P=0.174) and did not differ significantly from placebo (percent among placebo group not reported).
+Conversely, the percentage of patients in the oxycodone CR (P<0.001) and oxycodone CR (P<0.001) compared to placebo.